Court-martial of Breaker Morant: Morant’s testimony

+Resumption of the trial and aftermath

-When the trial resumed on January 18, 1902, "the Court allowed the question."
+When the trial resumed on 18 January 1902, "the Court allowed the question."
 Lieut.
 Morant then alleged that the late Captain Percy Frederick Hunt had received from Colonel Hubert Hamilton "the orders that no prisoners were to be taken."
 Lieut.
 Morant further alleged that many others, including Lieut.
 Peter Handcock, had received the same orders from Captain Hunt.

 Despite Colonel Hall's role in ordering Lieut.
 Morant's arrest, Morant further alleged that the Colonel had known of the "court-martial" and execution of Visser, as an honest report was mailed to the Colonel within a fortnight of Visser's death.
 Morant alleged that a similar report also reached Captain Taylor.
 When pressed, however, Lieut.
 Morant admitted that he "had only Captain Hunt's word for it that Colonel Hamilton" had ordered the killing of prisoners.
 Lieut.
 Morant also admitted that he "had made no attempt to get his report" to Colonel Hall "as evidence."

 Toward the end of the trial, the court moved to Pretoria, where Colonel Hamilton testified that he had "never spoken to Captain Hunt with reference to his duties in the Northern Transvaal".
 Though stunned, Major Thomas argued that his clients were not guilty because they believed that they "acted under orders".
 In response, Burns-Begg argued that they were "illegal orders" and said, "The right of killing an armed man exists only so long as he resists; as soon as he submits he is entitled to be treated as a prisoner of war."
 The Court ruled in the prosecution's favour.

 Morant was found guilty of murder.
 Handcock, Witton, and Picton were convicted of the lesser charge of manslaughter.
 After observing the trial, Colonel A.R.
 Pemberton wrote to the War Office, "I consider that Lieut.
 Morant was properly convicted...
 The so-called Court was not a Court at all; it may be more justly called a consultation between 4 officers which ended in a party of subordinates being ordered to commit murder.
 A stronger case of implied malice aforethought has rarely been represented before any tribunal.
 I fail to understand on what grounds the other 3 prisoners were found guilty of manslaughter only.
 I disagree with this finding: From the evidence adduced I consider the 4 officers are jointly & severally responsible for the death of Visser & guilty of murder.
 I do not consider it proved that Visser was wearing British uniform."